-The emergency medical technician (EMT) field has three levels with the third level being EMT-Paramedic.
+The emergency medical technician (EMT) field has three levels, with the third level being EMT-Paramedic.
 You must complete at least the first level, EMT-Basic, the second level, EMT-Advanced, and the EMT-Paramedic level to become a paramedic.
 With field training hours and a semester of courses, it can take you up to one year to complete an EMT-Basic program.

 EMT-Paramedic training is typically done through an associate's degree program at a technical or community college.
-This level of training covers advanced medical skills, anatomy, and clinical work.
+This level of training covers advanced medical skills, anatomy and clinical work.
 You will usually also complete field training.
-Programs typically require an average of about 1,000-1,200 hours and takes two years to complete.
+Programs typically require an average of about 1,000-1,200 hours and take two years to complete.
 Training at this level is based upon the National Highway Traffic Safety Administration's National Standard Curriculum for Paramedics.

 Licensing and Continuing Education

 All states have licensing requirements for paramedics.
 Requirements for licensing vary by state, but typically include completion of a training program and passing a criminal background check.
 You will also need to pass a national or state examination.
-Many states use the National Registry of Emergency Medical Technicians' examination.
+Many states use the National Registry of Emergency Medical Technicians examination.